Posted by Dr Amanda Lloyd and Elise Cooper at July 26 2019, 3:27pm

 The benefits can be seen in schools too.
-Research from the Planet Ark report says 77% of teachers reported improvement in standardised test results, and exposure to natural environments reduces stress and enhances creativity and productivity.
+Research from the Planet Ark report says 77 percent of teachers reported improvement in standardised test results, and exposure to natural environments reduces stress and enhances creativity and productivity.

-Amanda told Kinderling that simply taking our children outdoors for designated learning time is hugely beneficial to their social development and problem solving skills.
+Amanda says simply taking our children outdoors for designated learning time is hugely beneficial to their social development and problem solving skills.

-"When they're outside... children are learning skills that you don't get from being inside watching a TV or listening to a teacher speak.
+"When they're outside ... children are learning skills that you don't get from being inside watching a TV or listening to a teacher speak.
 They're having to problem solve amongst themselves which is always really rewarding to watch.
-They're learning resilience tp cope with (things like) if their shelter falls down then they have to pick it up.
-They're learning those simple things in what for them is a real life activity," she says.
+They're learning resilience to cope if their shelter falls down - then they have to pick it up.
+They're learning those simple things in what for them is a real-life activity," she says.
 "The outside isn't orderly so it opens up a lot of opportunities for kids."

 There are lots of simple ways to integrate more nature time into children’s lives.
-If you can take your indoor activites outdoors, then do so!
+If you can take your indoor activities outdoors, then do so!

 Top 5 tips for enjoying the outdoors as a family

 Take indoor activities outdoors - take devices, books, homework, even dinner outside.
 This can mean merely going as far as your backyard, or venturing to the park, or further afield if you're feeling adventurous!

 Make the most of your time outdoors with your family - switch off the screens, take the dog for a walk together, visit the park, make a sandcastle on the beach.

 Become involved in community programs and events - such as National Tree Day or Schools Tree Day, or join your local Junior Landcare, Scouts group or Nature Play associations.